I am an avid opportunist, entrepreneur, life contributor, multi-tasker, mischief maker, and jill of all trades.

 When this card comes up, there is definitely a union of some kind involved.
 You can get a better idea of what kind of union, or with who, depending on which cards come up with the Two of Cups.
 The querents question will also play a large part in determining just what the Two of Cups is trying to tell you.

-Five of Wands & Two of Cups Together in a Reading
+Five of Wands and Two of Cups Together in a Reading

 In their most basic forms, the Five of Wands represents Competition and the Two of Cups represents Love.
 So together in a reading, the combo would be: Competing-Love.

-What could the cards be trying to tell you?
+What could this combination of cards be trying to tell you?

 If find it helpful to include numerology in my readings.
 It can help to clarify or give extra detail to certain situations or feelings being experienced by the querent.